Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Entanglement Entropy for Dynamical Black Holes

 In this subsection, we briefly review the calculation of entanglement entropy using the replica trick in the path integral formalism.
 For a comprehensive review, the reader may refer to, e.g., \cite{Nishioka:2018khk}.
-We will assume that all the quantum states in the rest of the paper are in the Hartle-Hawking vacuum defined by path integral.

 We start with the entanglement entropy in quantum field theory.
 Suppose a Cauchy surface is divided into two complementary spatial regions $\rm A$ and $\rm B$.
-The quantum state $|\Psi\rangle$ is prepared via Euclidean path integral from the Euclidean time $\tau = -\infty$ to $\tau = 0$, representing the vacuum state.
-Field configurations on $\Sigma$ are denoted by $\phi(\Sigma)$, with $\phi^{\rm A}$ and $\phi^{\rm B}$ indicating field values restricted to regions $\rm A$ and $\rm B$ respectively.
+The quantum state $|\Psi\rangle$ is prepared via the Euclidean path integral from the Euclidean time $\tau = -\infty$ to $\tau = 0$, representing the vacuum state.
+Field configurations on $\Sigma$ are denoted by $\phi(\Sigma)$, with $\phi^{\rm A}$ and $\phi^{\rm B}$ indicating field values restricted to regions $\rm A$ and $\rm B$, respectively.
 The reduced density matrix for region $\rm A$ is obtained by tracing out degrees of freedom in $\rm B$:

 where $|\phi^B\rangle$ are eigenstates of the field operator $\hat{\phi}(x)$ in region $\rm B$.
 The normalization factor $Z$ is given by the complete path integral:

 The wavefunctional $\langle \phi |\Psi \rangle $ computes the overlap between the field configuration $\phi(\Sigma)$ and the vacuum state: